 • Gross motor skills: Walking, crawling, and pulling up.

-Toys to support physical milestones
+Toys to support physical milestones: Top learning toys for 1-year-olds

-Books to support physical milestones
+Best books for 1-year-olds: Books to support physical milestones

 Sleep milestones